 - a.
 Obtain medical and obstetric history. - b.
 Measure BP, record height and weight, and calculate BMI. - C. Order βHCG, if required.
 Order dating scan if LNMP uncertain.
 For the most accurate dating method, a dating scan between 7-8 weeks (CRL>10 mm) is recommended. - d.
 Discuss options for screening and diagnostic testing for fetal chromosome and genetic conditions with all women.
 Refer to page 19.
 Request all appropriate tests after discussion and informed consent and follow up results. - e.
 Order tests if requested - i.
 Combined first trimester screening: PAPP-A and β-HCG biochemistry (9+0-13+6 weeks) and nuchal translucency screen at 11+3-13+6 weeks, or - ii.
 NIPT from 10 weeks and anatomy scan at 13 weeks - iii.
 Order a dating scan if presents too late for CFTS and requests triple test (15-20 weeks) - f.
-Discuss and provide referral for the 18-20 week morphology scan. - g.
-Request and review routine bloods after discussion and informed consent, and ensure all results are copied to Mater Mothers' Hospital: - i. full blood count (FBC) - ii. blood group and antibodies - iii. rubella antibody titre - iv. hepatitis B, hepatitis C, human immunodeficiency virus (HIV) - v. syphilis - vi. request first trimester HbA1c1 (or early OGTT if presents after 12 weeks gestation) for women at risk of diabetes - vii. urine: - mid-stream urine (MSU) for microscopy, culture and sensitivity (MC&S) - dipstick urinalysis for proteinuria - If age 30 or < first pass urine for chlamydia screening2 - viii.
-If BMI > 30 and or age ≥ 40, hypertension or previous pre-eclampsia request baseline ELFT and urine protein creatinine ratio.
+Discuss and provide referral for the 18-20 week morphology scan.
+Request length of cervix measurement on morphology scan.
+Request trans vaginal measurement of cervix for women at risk of preterm birth: previous 2nd trimester loss (K16-24) previous preterm birth, history of Caesarian section at full dilatation, history of cone biopsy or Lletz x 2.
+Advise woman about length of cervix measurement at 18-22 week morphology scan. - g.
+Request and review routine bloods after discussion and informed consent, and ensure all results are copied to Mater Mothers' Hospital: - i. full blood count (FBC) - ii. blood group and antibodies - iii. rubella antibody titre - iv. hepatitis B, hepatitis C, human immunodeficiency virus (HIV) - v. syphilis - vi. request first trimester HbA1c1 (or early OGTT if presents after 12 weeks gestation) for women at risk of diabetes vii. urine:

-- ix.
+- mid-stream urine (MSU) for microscopy, culture and sensitivity (MC&S) - · dipstick urinalysis for proteinuria - If age 30 or < first pass urine for chlamydia screening2 - viii.
+If BMI > 30 and or age ≥ 40, hypertension or previous pre-eclampsia request baseline ELFT and urine protein creatinine ratio. - ix.
 TSH if age > 30 years or other risk factors. - h.
 Perform cervical screening, if due. - i.
 Discuss available models of care. - j.
 Indicate GP alignment status and woman's preferred model of care on referral (noting that low risk women with an aligned GP are encouraged to accept the GPSC continuity model). - k.
 Known Rh (D) negative women-discuss antenatal Rh (D) prophylaxis and the importance of seeking advice following any potentially sensitising events. - I. Advise women at moderate-to high risk of preeclampsia that low dose aspirin from early pregnancy may be of benefit in its prevention.3 Commence when pregnancy is confirmed (K6 onward). - m.
 Refer after first appointment or when due date is confirmed using the Mater Mothers Antenatal referral form.
 Referrals can be sent by secure electronic messaging via Medical Objects and Healthlink, by fax or post.
 See referral information on page 17. - n.
 Reinforce aspects of health promotion, including pertussis, influenza and COVID vaccinations, and parent education. - Assess emotional health and wellbeing and safety including screening for domestic and family violence.
 See page 22 routine assessment.